briangershon/setup-mac/README.md

 For nice visual Git diffs, there are many options:

 - Use VSCode's tools
-- Use `difft`, a Rust-based diff tool installed via Homebrew (below)
+- Install `difftastic`, a Rust-based diff tool installed via Homebrew below.
+Run as `difft`.
 - Install Github Desktop and the command line tool so you can run `github .` in any repository.

 Install Homebrew